zzhbrr/SnakeBattle/README.md

 **~Optimize the algorithm of AI snake.
 It seems that they will never dead unless some items appears suddenly before them.**

+But the game still has the problem of memory leak.

 # usage
 Open **SnakeBattle.pro** with QtCreator.